-The guidance on minimum requirements and mentoring will vary slightly for programmes/courses relating to point of care ultrasound and negotiated modules due to the variability of workload, the nature of the examinations and the opportunities to undertake scans.
-Education and training providers will need to provide robust evidence of progress monitoring, the quality of mentoring and clinical competency assessment during the accreditation process.
-In order to ensure patient safety, no student/trainee should be taking full responsibility for an ultrasound examination until their award has been formally ratified by the appropriate examination board(s).
+The guidance on minimum requirements and mentoring will vary slightly for focused courses relating to point of care ultrasound, due to the variability of workload, the nature of the examinations and the opportunities to undertake scans.
+Education providers will need to provide robust evidence of progress monitoring, the quality of mentoring and clinical competency assessment during the accreditation process.
+In order to ensure patient safety, no student/trainee should be taking full responsibility for an ultrasound examination until they have received their ratified award.
 Supervision is essential during the learning process for any CASE accredited award.